Feldenkrais method: Five principles

-Effectiveness and reception
+Effectiveness

-In 2015, the Australian Government's Department of Health published the results of a review of alternative therapies that sought to determine if any were suitable for being covered by health insurance; the Feldenkrais Method was one of 17 therapies evaluated for which no clear evidence of effectiveness was found.
+In 2015, the Australian Government's Department of Health published the results of a review of 17 natural therapies that sought to determine which would continue being covered by health insurance; the Feldenkrais Method was one of 16 therapies for which no clear evidence of effectiveness was found.
 Accordingly in 2017 the Australian government identified the Feldenkrais Method as a practice that would not qualify for insurance subsidy, saying this step would "ensure taxpayer funds are expended appropriately and not directed to therapies lacking evidence".

-The Feldenkrais Method is promoted with anecdotal claims it can help children with autism and other developmental disorders, but such claims are not backed by reputable supporting evidence.
+Proponents claim that the Feldenkrais Method can benefit people with several medical conditions, including children with autism spectrum disorders, and people with multiple sclerosis.
+However, no studies in which participants were identified as having an autism spectrum disorder or developmental disabilities have been presented to back these claims.

-There is limited evidence that workplace-based use of the Feldenkrais Method may help aid rehabilitation of people with upper limb complaints.
+There is limited evidence that workplace-based use of the Feldenkrais Method may help rehabilitate people with upper limb complaints.

+A 2022 report on the effectiveness of the Feldenkrais Method by the German Institute for Quality and Efficiency in Health Care found a "hint" of benefit for people with Parkinson's disease, compared to a passive lecture program.
+Evidence for helping chronic low back pain was inconsistent.
+The report found no evidence for long-term benefit of FM, or benefit for other conditions.
+It concluded, "The question about the benefit of the Feldenkrais method in comparison with active strategies such as extensive physiotherapy generally remains open.
+Overall, little evidence is available.
+From an ethical perspective, the absence of evidence from RCTs is problematic for informed decision making but does not constitute evidence of an absent benefit.
+Only 2 small, ongoing RCTs of questionable relevance were identified, and therefore, the availability of evidence is not expected to change in the short term."

+Criticism

 David Gorski has written that the Method bears similarities to faith healing, is like "glorified yoga", and that it "borders on quackery".
 Quackwatch places the Feldenkrais Method on its list of "Unnaturalistic methods".

 History

-From the 1950s till his death in 1984, he taught continuously in his home city of Tel Aviv.
-Feldenkrais gained recognition in part through media accounts of his work with prominent individuals, including Israeli Prime Minister David Ben-Gurion.
-Beginning in the late 1950s, Feldenkrais made trips to teach in Europe and America.
-Several hundred people became certified Feldenkrais practitioners through trainings he held in San Francisco from 1975 to 1978 and in Amherst, Massachusetts, from 1980 to 1984.
+From the 1950s till his death in 1984, Feldenkrais taught in his home city of Tel Aviv.
+He gained recognition in part through media accounts of his work with prominent individuals, including Israeli Prime Minister David Ben-Gurion.

-Influences

 In David Kaetz's biography, Making Connections: Roots and Resonance in the Life of Moshe Feldenkrais (2007), he argues many lines of influence can be found between the Judaism of Feldenkrais's upbringing and the Feldenkrais Method – for instance, the use of paradox as a pedagogical tool.